State Farm: Florida potential withdrawal

 In early 2009, the State Farm Florida subsidiary, the state's largest insurer, offered to withdraw from writing property insurance business in Florida after state regulators refused to approve a 47% property rate increase.
 State Farm said that, in Florida, it had paid out US$1.21 in claims for every dollar in premiums since 2000.
-Several other home insurers had pulled out of Florida as well; many homeowners used the Citizens Property Insurance Corporation run by the state government.
+Several other home insurers had also pulled out of Florida; many homeowners used the Citizens Property Insurance Corporation run by the state government.
 State Farm has since decided to remain in Florida, although with a reduced amount of property policies.

 In 2010, State Farm and Renaissance jointly formed DaVinci Reinsurance Ltd. which insured more than 3.5 million homes in 2010.